bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "I care little about whatever loophole you think you found" in a dead serious tone.
 "You, mr. Scalenduur, care about very few things in this world, but since you *think* you found a loophole, I can already tell you, that it will not cut it."
-From his desk he grasped a piece of paper, and held it so Adrex could see it; it was the contract signed by Adrex.
+From his desk he graped a piece of paper, and held it so Adrex could see it; it was the contract signed by Adrex.

 *How is this possible?*
-*If he has this he must have been...*
+*If he has this, he must have been...*
 Adrex' gaze spun to the board again, locating all the strings from his parchment, and followed the lines until he found the one he was looking for.
 He dared not think it, as he reached for the parchment with his master's name on it.
 "What does the little line in the top-right corner mean?" he asked in a both tense and worried question.